 In 1976, Artistic Director Philip Bayles and over 100 volunteer musicians, singers, stagehands and opera fans combined their efforts to bring opera to Eugene, Oregon.
 The first production (Carmen) played to a “full house” of 600 attendees in a local high school auditorium.
 A local newspaper reporter remarked, "It's a first effort to be proud of, for it has proven that Eugene is loaded with high-quality musicians and opera-hungry concert goers."

-Six years later, in 1982, EUGENE OPERA became a resident company in the newly opened Hult Center for the Performing Arts.
+In 1982, Eugene Opera became a resident company in the newly opened Hult Center for the Performing Arts.
 It endured its share of hard times, however, during the early-1990s, when its debt exceeded $340,000.
 Sound business practices and increased community support eliminated the debt within five years.
-It has since been profiled nationally on National Public Radio and in Opera News and featured a cameo appearance by humorist Dave Barry in its 1995 production of Gianni Schicchi.

 Eugene Opera is a resident company of the Hult Center for the Performing Arts.
 It is exempt from federal income tax under section 501(c)(3) of the Internal Revenue Code, and donations are tax deductable as provided by the IRS Code.